 Theory also takes centre stage during qualitative data analysis.
 For medical practitioners traditionally taught through quantitative approaches, qualitative data analysis is often considered 'complex and mysterious' and receives relatively limited attention in the literature.
-Generally, qualitative research does not seek to quantify data and so analysis is not driven by identifying numerical patterns such as how many times a particular word is mentioned in an interview.
-Instead, the majority of qualitative analysis is driven by the identification of salient analytical categories through the process of 'coding' which Charmaz describes as the 'critical link' between data and the eventual theorizing to emerge from it.
-Although some qualitative methods such as discursive analysis or descriptive phenomenological approaches do not involve coding, our focus here is on those which do, shorthand devices to label and describe qualitative data which are then used to identify going on in the data.
+22 Generally, qualitative research does not seek to quantify data and so analysis is not driven by identifying numerical patterns such as how many times a particular word is mentioned in an interview.
+23 Instead, the majority of qualitative analysis is driven by the identification of salient analytical categories through the process of 'coding' which Charmaz describes as the 'critical link' between data and the eventual theorizing to emerge from it.
+23

+Although some qualitative methods such as discursive analysis or descriptive phenomenological approaches do not involve coding, our focus here is on those which do, namely, thematic analysis which we used in our case study project.
+Simply put, codes are shorthand devices to label and describe qualitative data which are then used to identify patterns and categories.24 Codes, at this point, are purely descriptive interpretations of what is going on in the data.
 Figure 1 gives an example of this kind of descriptive coding using an extract from an interview with a diabetic patient from our case study project.